-Throughout the year, students produce a weekly student newspaper, air an FM radio station, produce content through ESTV (Elon Student Television) and publish a yearbook for campus distribution.
+Throughout the year, Elon students produce a weekly student newspaper, broadcast an evening newscast, air an FM radio station, produce entertainment content through Elon Student Television, and publish a yearbook for campus distribution.

 We strongly encourage our students to get involved in the student media, where they can write, edit, shoot video, take photographs and produce all kinds of multimedia content that reaches a broad audience.

 Elon Student Television was created in 1992.
 Hundreds of students work in some capacity each year in the production of programming for ESTV.
 ESTV currently represents six student-run television shows.
 ESTV is always looking to showcase student work and encourages students to pitch new ideas.
 Staci Saltz serves as the organization's faculty mentor.

 Elon's student radio station began in 1978.
 It has a number of paid positions on its executive staff.
 Its signal reaches as far as Greensboro, N.C., to the west and Durham, N.C., to the east and is broadcast 24 hours a day.
 Select staff members attend such national conferences as the annual National Association of Broadcasters meetings and the College Media Association conference.
 The group's mentor is Bryan Baker.

 The yearbook was founded in 1913 and is named for the first three literary societies on campus.
 It traditionally carries sections covering Student Life, People, Sports, Organizations, Arts and Academics.
-The fall 2015 edition was the publication's 100th edition.
-The group employs several student editors, and its mentor is Tommy Kopetskie.
+The 2015 edition was the publication's 100th edition.
+The group employs several student editors, and Tommy Kopetskie serves as the organization's mentor.